-- 1. The former Yugoslav Republic of Macedonia (in further text fYR of Macedonia) ratified the United Nations Convention to Combat Desertification (UNCCD) in 2002.
-Since then, several important efforts were made in the country towards the implementation of the Convention.
-However, the country still lacks a National Action Program (NAP) under the UNCCD. - 2.
-The former Yugoslav Republic of Macedonia has submitted Reports to UNCCD in 2006, 2010 and 2012.
-Nevertheless, the collection of data for reporting purposes lacks of homogeneity and collaboration among relevant institutions needs to be strengthened by introducing a framework system of data collection and sharing.
+A. ENABLING ACTIVITY 1.
+Montenegro ratified the United Nations Convention to Combat BACKGROUND AND CONTEXT (Provide Desertification (UNCCD) on March 2007.
+Since then, several brief information about projects important efforts were made in the country towards the implemented since a country became implementation of the Convention.
+However, the country still party to the convention and results lacks a National Action Program (NAP) under the UNCCD. achieved): 2.
+Due to the recent ratification of the Convention, Montenegro has submitted the First National Report to UNCCD in 2012.
+Nevertheless, the collection of data for reporting purposes lacks homogeneity and collaboration among relevant institutions needs to be strengthened by introducing a framework system of data collection and sharing.